BawCOS/MORSS-2019/README.md

 **Powerpoint** - we have included our powerpoint slide deck.

 **Visual-vocabulary.pdf** This is a slide from the financial times on how to select a visual for your problem.

+**MORS_2019_Warner.html** This is a knited R markdown file of the slides for my talk on Teaching Data Science.

+**MORS_2019_Warner.Rpres** This is the text file of R code and markdown for the presentation on Teaching Data Science.